NiSan4844/OTP-Generator-/README.md

 ## Configuration

-### Email Configuration
+### Email Configuration and Environment Variables

-Update the following variables in the script to match your email server details and credentials:
+For security reasons, sensitive information such as email server details and credentials should be managed using environment variables.
+Create a .env file in the root directory of the project with the following content:

 - `SMTP_SERVER`: The address of the SMTP server (e.g., `smtp.gmail.com`).
 - `SMTP_PORT`: The port used by the SMTP server (e.g., `587` for TLS).